-Various organizations, services and centres exist to serve students’ needs and provide places where you can make friends and develop academic and life skills.
+At the University of Saskatchewan, various organizations, services and centres exist to serve students’ needs and provide places where you can make friends and develop academic and life skills.

 - Anna Luisa Tavares Neto

 Edwards School of Business student

 The International Student and Study Abroad Centre's friendly and knowledgeable staff can help you to transition to life here in Saskatoon and can assist you with questions you may have as an international student including study/work abroad options or exchange opportunities in other countries.
 Many events, social activities and educational workshops take place at the International Student and Study Abroad Centre throughout the year, making it a popular gathering place for all.

 Career Services helps prepare University of Saskatchewan students and alumni for their future careers by providing resources, one-on-one guidance, networking events, employer information sessions, career fairs and job postings.

 Faith Leaders at USask are a multi-faith religious resource to all students, staff and faculty.